lakshay2k/Python_playground/README.md

 ***Second Project:***
 -> KYC(KnowYourCurrency): i created a currency converted with returns the entered price in various currencies available in dictionary made

+***Third Project:***
+-> Water_Reminder: I created Notification or a reminder maker to drink water after every one hour using TIME module and its libraries.